The Best Online RN-to-BSN Programs of 2025

 Admission Requirements

-Some RN-to-BSN programs require an associate degree in nursing (ADN), while some admit those with a nursing diploma.
+RN-to-BSN programs require an associate degree in nursing (ADN), although some admit those with a nursing diploma.
 Review the degree requirements, minimum transfer credits, and nursing prerequisites to find programs that match your experience.

 Program Curriculum

-While most programs offer similar core courses, they tend to differ in the electives and concentrations available to students.
-Consider what kinds of required and elective courses a program offers.
+While most programs offer similar core courses, they differ in the electives available to students.
+Consider what required and elective courses a program offers.
 Does the coursework reflect your areas of interest or prepare you for specialization?

 Clinical Experience

 Clinical requirements for RN-to-BSN programs vary.
-Some do not require clinicals for students with an ADN who already completed clinical hours for their RN license.
-Programs that require clinicals may allow distance learners to complete their hours at their workplace or near their homes.
+Some do not require clinicals for students with an ADN who have already completed clinical hours for their RN license.
+Online programs that require in-person clinicals may require distance learners to find a clinical placement on their own.

 Accreditation

 Accredited nursing programs meet high standards for academic quality.
-You’ll need an accredited nursing degree to pursue licensure, careers, and graduate study in the nursing field.
+Earning a degree from an accredited nursing school allows you to pursue licensure, careers, and graduate study in the nursing field.

 Program Length